 Luckily, the Animaniacs have this song to help you quickly and easily learn all the States and Capitals!

 Catchy tune, some funny little spoken parts, what more do you need?
-When my son started First Grade, he was so excited to sing it for his teacher.

 How Did We Do It?